 Position statements of the American Association of Anatomists (AAA)

 Statement of the American Association of Clinical Anatomists (AACA) on Body Donation and Body Exhibits

-Statement of the Anatomische Gesellschaft regarding anatomy during the times of National Socialism
+Statement of the Anatomische Gesellschaft regarding anatomy during the times of National Socialism (German only)

 Downloadable modules on medical ethics for medical students and healthcare professionals (includes two modules on anatomical themes)